Cracking the Halloumi Code: Why This Cheese is the Saltiest of Them All

 Unfortunately, the high salt levels may make it unsuitable for those on a low-sodium diet.

-Soaking in milk or in water with added lemon juice are possible solutions.
+Soaking in milk or water with added lemon juice are possible solutions.

 Chopping the halloumi into smaller pieces will remove more salt if using the soaking method.